alilynnh/Kickstarter-Analysis/README.md

 The purpose of the current project was to analyze the previous campaign data in order to compare the campaign outcomes in relation to their respective launch dates and monetary goals.
 The results of the analysis can be used by the client to make informed decisions about their future ventures, as well as compare their results to other campaigns.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
-To conduct the analysis of outcomes based on launch date, a pivot table was created with the following parameters: <!-- not sure if parameter is a good word, may change -->
+To begin the analysis of outcomes based on launch date, a pivot table was created with the following parameters: <!-- not sure if parameter is a good word, may change -->

 | Parameter | Field Used |
 | --------- | -------- |